Half the population get them, yet many of us are not aware of the science behind how erections work.

 With nicknames like the ‘love muscle’, it’s no wonder that most of us probably assume the penis is just that.
 That’s why, when we talk about erections, we tend to assume it’s the same as tensing any other muscle.
 After all, your biceps become hard when you squeeze them.
 Why would this be any different?

 Contrary to popular belief, the penis isn’t a muscle.
 But that’s not to say it doesn’t contain a unique muscular structure.
-When you’re aroused, these muscles actually relax, opening up the arteries of the penis and allowing it to fill with blood and a hard erection to materialise.
+When you’re aroused, the smooth muscles in the arteries actually relax, opening them up and allowing the penis to fill with blood and a hard erection to materialise.

 2. An erection is like a reflex